lupyuen/lupyuen.github.io/src/usb3.md

 [(__a64_usbhost_reset_deassert__ is defined here)](https://github.com/lupyuen/pinephone-nuttx-usb/blob/0e1632ed351975a6432b7e4fde1857d6bcc0940a/a64_usbhost.c#L206-L249)

-And now the NuttX EHCI Driver starts OK on PinePhone yay! 🎉
+And now the NuttX EHCI Driver __starts OK on PinePhone__ yay! 🎉

+TODO

 Here's the log...